 To determine how much weight you should squat, you need to consider your body weight and gender.
 That information can then be used to estimate how much you should be able to squat for each level of strength.

-If your goal is to be an intermediate level weightlifter, the general consensus is that men should be able to squat about 150% of their body weight while women are expected to squat about 100% of their body weight.
+If you want to be an intermediate level weightlifter, a good squat goal for men is about 150% of their body weight while women are expected to squat about 100% of their body weight.

 Obviously, if you’re looking to surpass the intermediate level, you’ll need to be able to squat much more than these recommended values.